Our puppies are used to living in a human baby playpen or crib.

 and keeps the baby cleaner than using pee pads or newspaper.

-Leave a dish of dry kibble available at all times.
+PLEASE continue to feed RAW but also Leave a dish of dry kibble available at all times.

 MOST TOY BREEDERS WILL RECCOMEND